rsilvabr/jxl-tiff-jpeg-converter/README.md

 ## Disclaimer

 These tools were made for my personal workflow (with the help of Claude).
 Use at your own risk — I am not responsible for any issues you may encounter.
+If you choose to use it and find any errors/bugs, please let me know.

 ---